brokensandals/blunt-instrument/packages/blunt-instrument-babel-plugin/README.md

     callback: (ast) => {}, // If provided, this function will be called with the AST of the
                            // original code after the biId property has been added to each node.
   },
+  instrument: {
+    defaultEnabled: true, // Set to false if you only want to instrument specific lines },
 };

 const instrumentedCode = babel.transformSync(